CallumGill/Swen222-TextCluedo/README.md

 # Swen222-TextCluedo
-Authors :: Callum Gill, Stephen Tompson
+Authors :: Callum Gill, Stephen Thompson
 This is code from Swen222 assignment 1